Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/TimCAssignment1.md

 This creates a conflict because the inverse functionality of Bi means that each y should relate to only one x, ensuring a "one-to-one" correspondence.
 However, B being transitive allows x to relate to multiple z values via different y values.
 This situation violates the inverse functionality constraint, as it implies that a single y could relate back to multiple x values through B's transitivity.
 This conflict makes the properties incompatible for OWL reasoners.

-### Trials for Overlapping Transitive and Functional Properties
+### Trials for Overlapping Transitive and Asymmetric Properties
 |             | A Trans | B Trans | Ai Trans | Bi Trans |
 |-------------|---------|---------|----------|----------|
 | **A  Asym** | N<sub>1 | N<sub>2 | N<sub>3  | N<sub>4  |